The representation of spacetime through time functions: Spacetimes from functional spaces

 thus $\textrm{min}(f,g)(y) \ge \textrm{min}(f,g)(x)+ \epsilon d(x,y)$ hence $\textrm{min}(f,g)$ is rushing/isotone.
 Similarly, for $x\le y$,

 thus $\textrm{max}(f,g)(y) \ge \textrm{max}(f,g)(x)+ \epsilon d(x,y)$ hence $\textrm{max}(f,g)$ is rushing/isotone. \end{proof}

 \begin{remark} We recall that a cone is sharp if it does not contain any line passing through its vertex (origin of the vector space).
 The cone $\mathcal{I}$ is not necessarily sharp.
 If a not identically zero function $f \in \mathcal{I}$ belongs to a line passing through the origin and contained in $\mathcal{I}$, then $-f$ belongs to $\mathcal{I}$, too.
 But they would be both isotone, which would imply for any pair $x\le y$, $f(x)=f(y)$.
-If any two distinct points are connected by a chain of pairs of distinct but preorder-comparable points (a mild connectedness assumption), then $f$ is a constant.
+Under a mild connectedness assumption (e.g., that the preorder is connected in the sense that any two points are connected by a chain of pairs of distinct preorder-comparable points), then $f$ must be constant.
 Later we shall introduce the time functions which form a cone (not including the origin) $\mathcal{T}\subset \mathcal{I}$ which is sharp whenever the order is not the discrete order. \end{remark}